Snoopy Come Home: Music

 Snoopy Come Home was the only Peanuts animated project produced during Vince Guaraldi's lifetime (1928–76) that did not contain a musical score by the noted jazz composer.
 Guaraldi had composed all the previous Peanuts animated television specials as well as the debut film A Boy Named Charlie Brown.
 Music for this film was instead provided by the Sherman Brothers, who had composed some of the music used in various Disney films and theme park attractions.
 Schulz said this was an experiment, as he had wanted to have more of a commercial "Disney" feel to Snoopy Come Home.
 "Everybody felt that the first movie had too much the 'feel' of the TV specials," said producer Lee Mendelson in 2011.
 "We collectively thought that we needed more of a feature film 'look' and score.
 That's why we went to the Shermans, who at the time were No. 1 in their field for such things."

 Schulz later said he had planned on utilizing Guaraldi's services for the third Peanuts feature, Race for Your Life, Charlie Brown, had the composer not died suddenly in February 1976.

-A soundtrack was released by Columbia Masterworks, but it is now out of print.
+A soundtrack LP was released by Columbia Masterworks, but it is now out of print.